Strategic Business Planning

 Who should be involved?

-Where can you get information and help in developing a business plan?
+Where can you get information and help to develop a business plan?

 Information and resources from Northwest FCS’ Business Management Center are a great place to start.
-We offer industry knowledge, management tools and strategic planning expertise through webinars, seminars, publications and individual business consulting.
-Visit Northwest FCS’ website for more information and details.
+We offer market insight, management tools and strategic planning expertise through webinars, workshops, conferences, publications and individual business consulting.

 The Cooperative Extension Service, Small Business Administration, universities and regional small business centers also provide general information and guidance.
 These organizations may offer help in obtaining financing or finding investors.